7 Secret Ways to Get Free Shipping at Your Favorite Online Stores

 Check with us for exclusive codes.

-When it comes to coupon codes for free shipping, we've always got the goods.
+When it comes to coupon codes for free shipping, we’ve always got the goods.
 We partner with top merchants all the time to get our readers exclusive deals on shipping.
-For example, head over to Under Armour and enter BDEALSUAFS at checkout to enjoy free shipping for your order.
-And through 8/5/18 you can use our exclusive code ZUBRAD2271 to get free shipping at Zulily.
+For example, head over to Under Armour and enter BRAD2019 at checkout to enjoy free shipping for your order.
+Do you have a special way to hack free shipping?
+Let us know your tricks in the comments!